History of Tibet (1950–present): 1950–1955: Traditional systems

 In 1949, seeing that the Communists were gaining control of China, the Kashag expelled all Chinese connected with the Chinese government, over the protests of both the Kuomintang and the Communists.
 Tibet was its own de facto country before 1951. but both the Republic of China (ROC) and the People's Republic of China (PRC) have maintained China's claim to sovereignty over Tibet.

 The Chinese Communist government led by Mao Zedong, which came to power in October, lost little time in asserting a new PRC presence in Tibet.
-The PRC has carried out different projects in Tibet but the people of Tibet seem to feel ignored politically and economically in the “Tibet Autonomous Region” and in the Tibetan portions of land in Qinghai, Sichuan, and Yunnan.
+The PRC has carried out different projects in Tibet but the people of Tibet seem to feel ignored politically and economically in the "Tibet Autonomous Region" and in the Tibetan portions of land in Qinghai, Sichuan, and Yunnan.
 In June 1950, the UK Government in the House of Commons stated that His Majesty's Government "have always been prepared to recognize Chinese suzerainty over Tibet, but only on the understanding that Tibet is regarded as autonomous."
 On 7 October 1950, The People's Liberation Army invaded the Tibetan area of Chamdo.
 The large number of units of the PLA quickly surrounded the outnumbered, largely less militarized Tibetan forces.
 By October 19, 1950, five thousand Tibetan troops surrendered to the PRC.

 In 1951, representatives of Tibetan authority, with the Dalai Lama's authorization, participated in negotiations with the PRC government in Beijing.
 This resulted in a Seventeen Point Agreement which established PRC's sovereignty over Tibet, and it thereby gave the PRC power to rule.
 According to author Melvin Goldstein, the agreement was ratified in Lhasa a few months later.
 According to the Tibetan government-in-exile, some members of the Tibetan Cabinet (Kashag), for example, Tibetan Prime Minister Lukhangwa, never accepted the agreement.
 But the National Assembly of Tibet, "while recognizing the extenuating circumstances under which the delegates had to sign the 'agreement', asked the government to accept the 'agreement'...the Kashag told Zhang Jingwu that it would radio its acceptance of the 'agreement'."
+The acceptance had three conditions that were ignored by China, which also strengthens the claim that the agreement is invalid.
 Tibetan exile sources generally consider it invalid, as having been signed under duress.